Deforming convex projective manifolds

 There is an entirely PL approach to (\ref{deformmfd}) which, however, we do not develop in this paper.
 It is based on using the convex hull of the orbit of one point instead of a characteristic surface.

-Theorem (\ref{deformmfd}) does not always remain true if $\partial M$ is convex but not strictly convex.
+Theorem (\ref{deformmfd}) does not always remain true if $\partial M$ is convex but not strictly{\edit-}convex.
 However, in some cases, the theorem can still be applied.
-For instance, a hyperbolic manifold $M$ with compact, totally geodesic boundary is a submanifold of a finite volume hyperbolic manifold with strictly convex smooth boundary obtained by fattening.
-In particular, any small deformation in $\PGL(4,\R)$ of the holonomy in $PO(3,1)$ of a compact Fuchsian manifold is the holonomy of a strictly convex projective structure on (surface)$\times[0,1].$
+For instance, a hyperbolic manifold $M$ with compact, totally geodesic boundary is a submanifold of a finite volume hyperbolic manifold with strictly{\edit-}convex smooth boundary obtained by fattening.
+In particular, any small deformation in $\PGL(4,\R)$ of the holonomy in $PO(3,1)$ of a compact Fuchsian manifold is the holonomy of a strictly{\edit-}convex projective structure on (surface)$\times[0,1].$

-The reader only interested in the proof of (\ref{deformmfd}) when $M$ is compact need only read section \ref{sec:deforming (G,X)} up to (\ref{deformGX}), and then sections \ref{tautbundlesec} to \ref{charfnssection} stopping before (\ref{vinbergconv}).
+The reader only interested in the proof of (\ref{deformmfd}) when $M$ is compact need only read section \ref{sec:deforming (G,X)} up to (\ref{deformGX}), and then sections \ref{tautbundlesec} to \ref{charfnssection} stopping before (\ref{strongtopdef}).
 Those interested only in the proof of (\ref{extendpc}) can omit section \ref{gencusps}.

-Most of sections 1-4 is not new and there is considerable overlap in the first 5 sections with the results and methods of Choi in \cite{Choi1}.
-Marquis determined the holonomies of properly convex surfaces with cusps.
-In \cite{CL} a method of constructing fundamental domains for some strictly convex manifolds with cusps is given.
-Using the main result of this paper, new properly convex structures have been found on the figure eight knot obtained by deforming the complete hyperbolic structure \cite{SB}.
+Most of sections 1-4 is not new{\edit,} and there is considerable overlap in the first 5 sections with the results and methods of Choi in \cite{Choi1}.
+Marquis determined the holonomies of properly convex surfaces with cusps \cite{MXY} and \cite{Marq1}.
+In \cite{CL} Cooper and Long give a method of constructing fundamental domains for some strictly{\edit-}convex manifolds with cusps.
+Using the main result of this paper, Ballas found new properly convex structures on the figure eight knot obtained by deforming the complete hyperbolic structure \cite{SB}.
 The type of geometry in a generalized cusp can change during a deformation.
 For example a generalized cusp with diagonal holonomy can {\em transition} to one with parabolic holonomy.
-This is related to the study of geometric transition in \cite{CDW}.
+This is related to the study of geometric transition, see Cooper, Danciger and Wienhard \cite{CDW}.

-This paper has evolved over several years as the authors gradually discovered the nature of generalized cusps.
-The first author has lectured on earlier versions that involved the {\em Radial Flow Convexity Theorem} which was used to show the existence of convex structures on the ends for certain deformations.
-Our improved understanding allows us to avoid this by using Hessian metrics.
-The first author apologizes for the long delay in completing this paper.